 - Respect the right of others to be free from harassment or intimidation to the same extent that this right is recognized in the use of other communication.

 - Respect copyrights, intellectual-property rights, and ownership of files.
 Unauthorized copying of files belonging to others or to the University may constitute plagiarism or theft.
 Accessing or modifying files without authorization (including altering information, introducing viruses or Trojan horses, or damaging files) is unethical, may be illegal, and may lead to sanctions.

 - Protect all passwords and accounts from unauthorized access.
 The owner of the account is responsible for keeping the account password private and secure and for all activity that takes place on their account, whether intentional or unintentional.
-The owner of the account must report all unauthorized or illegal activity on the account to the Information Technology Help Desk immediately.
+The owner of the account must report all unauthorized or illegal activity on the account to the Office of Digital Learner Experience (DLX) Help Desk immediately.

 - Use only those computing resources that they are authorized to use and use them only in the manner and to the extent authorized.
 Ability to access computing resources does not, by itself, imply authorization to do so.
 Users are responsible for ascertaining what authorizations are necessary and for obtaining them before proceeding.
 Accounts, passwords, and other authentication mechanisms, may not, under any circumstances, be shared with, or used by, persons other than those to whom they have been assigned by the university.

 - Respect the finite capacity of those resources and limit use so as not to consume an unreasonable amount of those resources or to interfere unreasonably with the activity of other users.
 Although there is no set bandwidth, disk space, CPU time, or other limit applicable to all uses of university computing resources, the University may require users of those resources to limit or refrain from specific uses in accordance with this principle.
 The reasonableness of any particular use will be judged in the context of all of the relevant circumstances.